A Darkling Plain: Part Four

-Hester, Shrike, Zero and Pennyroyal make their way to Batmunkh Gompa to reunite with Naga, who has been evacuated to there.
-They are told of the destruction of traction cities and Tienjing alike, which Shrike deduces is the work of the Stalker Fang.
-Zero intends to talk to Popjoy as he built the Stalker Fang and may know how to disable her for good.

-Wren discovers Tom's letter and attempts to follow him with Theo, but they are stopped by Garamond, who believes they are Green Storm agents and are escaping to betray New London.
-It is revealed that Pomeroy had died in his sleep when Tom left New London and Garamond has taken his place.
-Garamond arrests the pair, but Childermass frees them and tells them to escape to a Green Storm settlement.
-It is revealed that Childermass is the mother of Bevis Pod.
+Hester, Shrike, Zero, and Pennyroyal head to Batmunkh Gompa to reunite with Naga, who’s been evacuated there.
+They learn that both the traction cities and Tienjing have been destroyed, which Shrike figures must be the work of Stalker Fang.
+Zero plans to speak with Popjoy, the creator of Stalker Fang, hoping he knows how to stop her for good.
+Meanwhile, Wren finds Tom’s letter and sets out with Theo to follow him, but they’re stopped by Garamond, who suspects them of being Green Storm agents plotting to betray New London.
+It turns out Pomeroy died in his sleep after Tom left, and Garamond has taken over his role.
+He arrests Wren and Theo, but Childermass frees them, urging them to flee to a Green Storm settlement.
+It’s then revealed that Childermass is Bevis Pod’s mother.

-Tom, flying the Jenny Haniver, is intercepted on his way to Tienjing and brought to Batmunkh Gompa, where he is interrogated by Naga.
-Tom pleads for Naga to not use the weapon on New London, but Naga mistakes him for a Traktionstadtsgesellschaft spy and disbelieves him.
-Hester and the others arrive in Batmunkh Gompa, where Zero discovers Popjoy is dead.
-When Zero meets with Naga, he accuses her of being a spy, believing that London is the master of the new weapon and that Popjoy faked his death to join them.
-Naga has Zero beaten and detained, then orders for their forces to attack London.
-Pennyroyal informs Hester and Shrike of Zero's predicament, and Hester is shakily reunited with Tom, who tells her that Theo is alive and with Wren in London.
-With Shrike, the pair escape on the Jenny Haniver.
-The Stalker Fang targets Zhan Shan, a volcano, with ODIN, triggering an eruption that will last for weeks and destroy many provinces.
-Tom and Hester deduce that the Stalker Fang has gone to Erdene Tezh and fly the Jenny Haniver there.
+En route to Tienjing aboard the Jenny Haniver, Tom is intercepted and taken to Batmunkh Gompa, where Naga interrogates him.
+Tom pleads with Naga not to deploy the weapon against New London, but Naga, mistaking him for a Traktionstadtsgesellschaft spy, dismisses his pleas.
+Meanwhile, Hester and her companions arrive at Batmunkh Gompa, where Zero learns of Popjoy’s death.
+Upon meeting Naga, she is accused of espionage, as he believes London controls the weapon and that Popjoy feigned his death to join them.
+Naga has her beaten, imprisoned, and orders an assault on London.
+Pennyroyal informs Hester and Shrike of Zero’s plight, prompting Hester’s fraught reunion with Tom, who reveals Theo is alive and with Wren in London.
+With Shrike, they escape aboard the Jenny Haniver.
+The Stalker Fang then uses ODIN to strike Zhan Shan, triggering a volcanic eruption expected to last weeks and devastate numerous provinces.
+Realising the Stalker Fang has gone to Erdene Tezh, Tom and Hester set course for the location in the Jenny Haniver.

-Wren and Theo hear Harrowbarrow approaching to devour New London.
-Wren boards it whilst Theo warns the Londoners of the approaching city.
-Wren confronts Wolf, and tricks him into diverting Harrowbarrow into an area that is full of energy left from MEDUSA.
-The Green Storm arrives and attacks, though Wolf continues ahead, having dealt with the Green Storm before, but Harrowbarrow is damaged by MEDUSA's left-over energy.
-Theo boards it and finds Wren, but Harrowbarrow starts moving again.
-Naga, informed of Harrowbarrow's approach, realises his error and defends New London, which finally begins to move, with Harrowbarrow in pursuit.
-Wolf confronts Wren and Theo on Harrowbarrow's back, but Wren accidentally kills Wolf when Naga's airship arrives and rescues them.
-Naga drops Wren and Theo on New London and pilots his airship straight into Harrowbarrow in a kamikaze attack, destroying the city and allowing New London to escape.
+Wren and Theo hear Harrowbarrow closing in to consume New London.
+Wren boards it while Theo warns the Londoners of the danger.
+Wren faces Wolf and tricks him into steering Harrowbarrow into an area charged with leftover MEDUSA energy.
+The Green Storm attacks, but Wolf presses on, having faced them before, though Harrowbarrow is damaged by the lingering energy.
+Theo boards and reunites with Wren, but the massive city starts moving again.
+Naga, learning of Harrowbarrow’s approach, realises his mistake and defends New London, which finally moves off, pursued by Harrowbarrow.
+Wolf confronts Wren and Theo atop Harrowbarrow, but Wren accidentally kills him just as Naga’s airship arrives and rescues them.
+Naga drops them on New London before ramming his ship into Harrowbarrow in a kamikaze attack, destroying the city and allowing New London to escape.